Skip to contents

 #> 8 FALSE 0.057946....
 NA D_petech....
 1

 Now we have the island_tbl with all the data on the colonisation, branching times, and composition of each island colonist.
 We can convert it to a DAISIE data list to be applied to the DAISIE inference model.
-Here we use an island age of the Galápagos archipelago of four million years, and assume that all colonisation time extracted are precise.
+Here we use an island age of the Galápagos archipelago of 4 million years, and assume that all colonisation time extracted are precise.
 Whether they are in fact precise is not covered in this tutorial, and when using this pipeline to process different data it may be worth toggling the precise_col_time to FALSE to check whether assuming uncertainty in colonisation times influences conclusions.

 data_list <- create_daisie_data(